panglesd/slipshow/docs/tutorial.rst

 ..
    - **Create a new slide**

-     When there is no space available, traditional presentations just create a new slide, with all free space.
+     When there is no more space available, traditional presentation tools just create a new slide, with all free space.
 But what to put in this new slide?
-Obviously, we don't want to put *only* the overflown content in the new slide: this content should be seen in some context, that you want to have on screen.
+Obviously, we don't want to put *only* the overflowing content in the new slide: this content should be seen in some context that remains on screen.

      So, one way would be to duplicate some content from the previous slide on the second slide.
 This works reasonably well, but is often difficult to follow for